SAP/node-hdb/README.md

 npm install
 ```

-Introduction
+Getting started
 ------------

+If you do not have access to a SAP HANA server, go to the [SAP HANA Developer Center](http://scn.sap.com/community/developer-center/hana) and choose one of the options to [get your own trial SAP HANA Server](http://scn.sap.com/docs/DOC-31722).

-A very simple example how to use this module:
+This is a very simple example how to use this module:

 ```js
 var hdb    = require('hdb');